OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="modifymonitoreditems"></a>
 # **ModifyMonitoredItems**
-> ModifyMonitoredItemsResponse ModifyMonitoredItems (ModifyMonitoredItemsRequest? modifyMonitoredItemsRequest = null)
+> ModifyMonitoredItemsResponse ModifyMonitoredItems (ModifyMonitoredItemsRequest modifyMonitoredItemsRequest = null)